mdt-ds/slotR/inst/app/md/howto.md

 - payout is computed multiplying the bet by a factor resulting from adding the values reported on the payout table depending on which and how many symbols appear in the reels,

-- if you run out of money you can ask for credit but no more than twice,
+- if you run out of money you can ask for credit but no more than twice.

 ### how to configure the reels
-The tab panel _slotR config_ allows to customize the reels inserting how many stops by selecting the sliders in the sidebar panel.
+The tab panel _config_ allows to customize the reels (slotR has 3 equal reels) inserting how many stops by selecting the sliders in the sidebar panel.

 At every change in the stops quantity the probabilities are recomputed and displayed in the main panel.

-The customized reels can be used in actual play only after clicking the change reel button.
+The customized reels can be used in actual play only after clicking the _change reel_ button.

+The _configured reel_ button shows the current reel configuration.

 ### how to analyze the current game
-the tab panel slotR analysis allows to review the current game both:
+the tab panel _analysis_ allows to review the current game both:

 - visualising the trend of credit along the game rounds in the credit trend tab,